stephanienguyen2020/stephanienguyen2020/README.md

 ### 😁 Fun facts:

-🌟 I've won 15 hackathons!
+🌟 I've won 17 hackathons (including coding competitions, PM/design challenges, and pitching contests)!
 Each one has been a unique learning experience.

 🤖 When I'm not coding, you can find me at tech meetups or tinkering with the latest AI models.